Nowadays tracking what your employees are busy with at their workplaces is just a part of technological progress.

 As to the phone calls recording: each state has its own regulations on whether you’ll need consent from the second part to record phone conversations.

-In Europe most forms of employee monitoring are lawful, however, you’ll need to make sure the one you’ve chosen abide by the GDPR (General Data Protection Regulations) laws.
+In Europe most forms of employee monitoring are lawful, however, you’ll need to make sure the one you’ve chosen abide by the GDR (General Data Protection Regulations) laws.

 What are the ways to track employees’ activity